-Near the White Tower you can also see the statue of Alexander the Great on horseback.
-From the White Tower is a long promenade along the water.
-When on this boulevard walking westward, you will first see a lot ouzeris, cafeterias and restaurants, and then the big Aristotelous square will come in sight.
-This is the square where many large terraces and in summer it is very crowded by the residents of Thessaloniki, and by thousands of tourists.
+Thessaloniki has many historical monuments.
+To explore the city well, it’s best to start with the White Tower, which stands at the harbor.
+This tower was built in the 15th century on the same location where the Byzantines had already built a castle during the 12th century.
+The building has had various functions, and for a time it was a prison for serious offenders.Near the White Tower you can also see the statue of Alexander the Great on horseback.
+At the White Tower begins a long promenade along the water.
+As you walk westward along this boulevard, you will first see many ouzeris, cafeterias and restaurants, and then the big Aristotelous square will come into sight.
+This is the square with many large terraces and in summer it is very crowded by the residents of Thessaloniki, and by thousands of tourists.

 If you walk north from Ladadika, after a few minutes you will see the traditional covered market.
 It is a vibrant market where fish, meat, fruit and other foods are sold.

 Thessaloniki houses many important sights from the days when the Romans occupied the city.
 The Roman Emperor Galerius built the famous arch.
 You can see the ruins of the arch on the Egnatia road.
 The Rotonda, an historical building, is situated in the north.
 The Rotonda once served as a mausoleum, and later it became the Christian church of Agios Georgios.

 In Thessaloniki, there are also many historical churches.
 The most famous churches are the church of Agios Dimitrios and the church of Agia Sofia.
 Next to the church of Agia Sofia in the underground are ruins of ancient Roman baths.
 These baths were used the Christians around the 3rd century for baptisms.
 When baptisms were banned by the Romans, the Christians then baptized in underground tunnels.
 Visitors are allowed in these tunnels.
 The underground tunnel’s entrance is in the church, next to the baths.